Omdia is part of Informa TechTarget

 Foldable smartphones are moving into a of pivotal 2026

-This year has seen a wave of foldable launches, with vendors showcasing cutting-edge engineering that tackles long-standing concerns around bulk and weight.
+This year saw a wave of foldable smartphone launches, with vendors showcasing cutting-edge engineering to tackle long-standing concerns around bulk and weight.
 Samsung upgraded its Fold and expanded its Flip lineup, HONOR pushed lighter book-style models into wider distribution, and numerous other vendors added new models, further expanding consumer choice.
-Nearly every major Android vendor is now in the foldable race, experimenting with form factors, price points, and innovative engineering.
+Most major Android vendors are now in the foldable race, experimenting with form factors, price points, and innovative engineering.

-Even though the category is more crowded than ever, global shipments were flat in H1 2025 at 6.6 million units.
+Even though the category is more crowded, global shipments were flat at 6.6 million units in H1 2025.
 China was the major exception, growing 32.8% year-on-year, predominantly driven by Huawei’s Mate and Pura X models.
-The second-biggest foldable market, the U.S., grew modestly by 7% in H1 2025, mainly by driven by Motorola’s Razr 2025 series.
+The second-largest foldable market, the US, grew modestly by 7% in H1 2025, driven mainly by Motorola’s Razr 2025 series.

-Even though vendors are experiencing above-expected momentum with their recently launches, global foldable shipments are forecast to remain flat at 15.2 million units for the full year.
-However, 2026 is set to a turning point.
-Anticipated added competition combined with flip shaped decvices becoming more affordable is set to reegnite foldable growth.
-Canalys (now part of Omdia) forecasts foldable smartphone shipments to grow by a staggaring 51% YoY in 2026, also carrying momentum into 2027.
+Even though vendors are experiencing above-expected momentum with their recent launches, global foldable shipments are forecast to remain flat at 17.2 million units for the full year.
+However, 2026 is set to be a turning point.
+Anticipated added competition combined with flip shaped devices becoming more affordable is set to reignite foldable growth.
+Omdia forecasts foldable smartphone shipments to grow by a staggering 50% YoY in 2026 and carry momentum into 2027.

 A growing number of tri-fold concepts already hint at where this frontier is extending next.